 How does the caffeine in tea compare to the caffeine in coffee?
-On average coffee contains three times the amount of caffeine as tea.
+On average coffee contains 2-3 times the amount of caffeine as tea.
 The caffeine in tea is the same as in coffee; however, each individual can react differently to different beverages.
 One big difference between coffee and tea is the amino acid in tea known as L-theanine, which is a brain calmer.
 Monks in China drank green tea because it kept them alert yet calm during meditation.

 Which type of tea has the most caffeine and which the least?
 All true teas come from camelia sinensis plant leaves which have caffeine.
 In one study, the majority of teas tested contained about 55 mg of caffeine in a medium size cup.
 This included black, green, white and oolong teas.

-- If you're looking for tea with less caffeine than average, we recommend a tea blend, such as Genmaincha (green tea with toasted rice), Mighty Mint (green tea with mint), and Japanese Hojicha (a mix of roasted leaves and stems).
+- If you're looking for tea with less caffeine than average, we recommend a tea blend, such as Genmaincha (green tea with toasted rice), Moroccan Mint (green tea with mint), and Japanese Hojicha (a mix of roasted leaves and stems).

 When should I stop drinking caffeine if it keeps me awake?
-The general rule of thumb seems to be to stop drinking caffeine 8 hours before you go to sleep if you have trouble falling asleep due to drinking caffeine late in the day.
+The general rule of thumb seems to be to stop drinking caffeine 8 hours before you go to sleep, if you have trouble falling asleep due to drinking caffeine late in the day.